hack-gpon/hack-gpon.github.io/ont-technicolor-afm0002.md

 {% include image.html file="afm0002tim.jpg" alt="AFM0002TIM" caption="AFM0002TIM" %}

-# Hardware revision
+# Hardware Revisions

 - AFM0002TIM (IP address: 192.168.2.1)
 - AFM0002FWB (IP address: 169.0.0.1)
 - AFM0002WND

-{% include warning.html content="On this page we discuss AFM0002TIM" %}
+{% include warning.html content="The version used to obtain the info shown on this page is the AFM0002TIM" %}
 {% include info.html content="The AFM0002FWB can be transformed into AFM0002TIM.
-The AFM0002FWB has an older sw version." %}
+The AFM0002FWB has an older software version." %}

 # List of software versions